learn-co-students/ds-atlanta-06_24_19/module_3/Week_2/module_3_project.md

 ## Specifics:
 ### This project is in groups
-- Group A: Gary Wheeler + Patrick Kim
+- Group A: Gary Wheeler + Maia Ngo
-- Group B: Maia Ngo + Christiaan Defaux
+- Group B: Thoa Shook + Christiaan Defaux
-- Group C: Princess Otusanya + Thoa Shook
+- Group C: Princess Otusanya +  Patrick Kim
 - Groups are to work independently without outside consulting
 ### Timeline

-07/05 Friday - Project Assignment
+07/31 Wednesday - Project Assignment
  - schedule Monday check in with coach

-07/08 Monday - Check in with coach
+08/01 Thurday - Check in with coach
  - review data cleaning
  - provide url of project repository
  - review at least one table/chart
+ - one hypothesis and how you plan to test it.
  - review work plan created for how teammates will approach and divide work

-07/09 Tuesday - Demo presentation with feedback from instructors
+08/02 Friday - Demo presentation with feedback from instructors
  - have polished draft completed
  - have polished version of jupyter notebook completed

-07/10 Wednesday
+08/5 Monday
  - afternoon project presentation
  - science fair open to staff and fellow students

 ### Project Review
 If any requirements are missing or if significant gaps in understanding are uncovered, be prepared to do one or all of the following:
- - Perform additional data cleanup, visualization, and/or feature selection
+ - Perform additional data cleanup, data visualization, and statistical analysis
  - Submit an improved version
  - Meet again for another Project Presentation